Learn the basics of Tulip’s Tables feature.

 After clicking Create table, add a name and a description then click Create.

 After creating a table, select/search it from the Table List to start editing.

-You will now need to start adding fields for all the data that you want to track.
-A field is like an individual column in a spreadsheet.
+You will now need to start adding Table Record Fields for all the data that you want to track.
+A Field is like an individual column in a spreadsheet.